a-kramer/RPN-derivative/README.md

 Many.
 Very few symbols and functions are and will ever be supported.

+There are no checks to see if the input is a valid RPN expression.

+There are some unchecked assumptions about the purpose of the RPN expression (e.g. it doesn't leave a full stack of numbers without operations).

+All variables must be one letter, anything that is longer than one letter is currently considered a standard mathematical function (like `exp` or `sin`).

+This will never become a scripting language like `dc`, with registers and user defined macros.

 ## Plans

 I want to add conversion between infix and rpn notation as well as